Granary Burying Ground

 🪦 cemetery

-Founded in 1660, this is the final resting place of Revolutionary War heroes Samuel Adams, John Hancock, Paul Revere, and victims of the Boston Massacre.
-Over 5,000 bodies are interred here, but only 2,300 tombstones remain.
+Founded in 1660, this is where Samuel Adams, John Hancock, and Paul Revere are buried.
+Over 5,000 people are interred here, but only about 2,300 headstones remain.

 👻

-But it's the five victims of the Boston Massacre who imbue this ground with its deepest tragedy.
+But it's the five victims of the Boston Massacre who give this ground its deepest tragedy.
 On March 5, 1770, British soldiers opened fire on a crowd of colonists, killing Crispus Attucks, Samuel Gray, James Caldwell, Samuel Maverick, and Patrick Carr.
-Their bodies were interred here by order of the Town of Boston, joined by 12-year-old Christopher Snider, shot dead by a customs official two weeks earlier—"the innocent first martyr" of the American Revolution.
+Their bodies were interred here by order of the Town of Boston, joined by 12-year-old Christopher Snider, shot dead by a customs official two weeks earlier -- "the innocent first martyr" of the American Revolution.

 And then there is Judge Samuel Sewall, the Salem Witch Trial magistrate who sent nineteen innocent people to their deaths.
 Late in life, Sewall publicly confessed his guilt and spent years seeking forgiveness.
 Visitors report seeing him pacing near his grave at night, apparently still tormented by the innocent blood on his hands.

-The paranormal activity at Granary has been documented for generations.
-Over one million visitors walk these paths each year—making it the most visited historic burying ground in the Northeast—and many leave with stories they struggle to explain.
+The reported activity at Granary has been documented for generations.
+Over one million visitors walk these paths each year -- making it the most visited historic burying ground in the Northeast -- and many leave with stories they struggle to explain.

 The most famous ghost is James Otis Jr., a Harvard-educated lawyer and patriot who suffered a devastating head injury when a Loyalist named John Robinson smashed a bottle over his skull during a coffeehouse brawl in 1769.
 The injury left Otis prone to erratic behavior and deep depression.
 According to legend, he wrote a letter to God begging to be struck by lightning so his suffering would end.
 On May 23, 1783, as if by divine answer, a bolt of lightning struck him while he stood in a doorway in Andover.
 He died instantly.

 Ghost hunters and visitors alike report seeing Otis in Colonial-era clothing, wandering the cemetery paths both day and night.
-Paranormal investigators note that EMF meters spike most dramatically near his resting place, and EVP recordings have captured unexplained voices in his vicinity.
+Paranormal investigators note that EMF meters spike most dramatically near his resting place, and EVP recordings have captured voices in his vicinity that nobody can account for.
 He appears to be a restless spirit, still seeking the peace that eluded him in life.

-Visitors describe orbs and floating lights drifting among the graves, shadow figures moving between headstones at the edge of vision, and full-body apparitions that materialize and fade.
-Photographers frequently capture unexplained glowing auras in their images.
-Many report being suddenly overtaken by foreboding feelings, sensing they're being watched by unseen eyes.
-Some feel a profound, inexplicable sadness while walking among the graves—as if absorbing centuries of accumulated grief.
+Visitors describe orbs and floating lights drifting among the graves, dark shapes moving between headstones at the edge of vision, and full-body ghosts that materialize and fade.
+Photographers frequently capture glowing auras in their images that weren't visible to the naked eye.
+Many report being suddenly overtaken by foreboding feelings, sensing they're being watched.
+Some feel a profound, inexplicable sadness while walking among the graves -- as if absorbing centuries of accumulated grief.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.